tonyckc/UDA-BUA-code/README.md

 Due to the restricted license of AAPM-Moyo dataset, we **CANNOT** directly share the above datasets with you.
 Two options for you:

-**Get the datasets from our:** - You can get the license for the AAPM-Moyo dataset by following the instructions at https://www.aapm.org/grandchallenge/lowdosect/ .
+**Get the datasets from our:** - You can get the license for the AAPM-Moyo dataset by following the instructions at [AAPM Moyo challenge website](https://www.aapm.org/grandchallenge/lowdosect/) .
 If you have get the access right from AAPM, you can email us (ck.ee@my.cityu.edu.hk) to provide the given proof.
 Then, we will share with you a download link including all the above datasets.

 **Simulate by yourself:** We provide a simulation file that you can use to process your dataset.